ReefLakin/CellularAutomataCatan/README.md

 #### Planned:

-- Add navigation bar.
 - Make site logo.
-- Add form styling.
-- Make the map look nicer on the web page.
 - Add a footer.

+#### Features:

+- Added a navigation bar in preparation for a multi-page site.
+- Added form styling.
-- Add a "Randomize" button.
+- Added "Randomize" button.
+- Added more styling to map section.

 #### Documentation:

 - Added a "Changelog" section.
 - Added a "Contribute" section, with details on how one may contribute to the site.
+- Added a "Special Thanks" section, appreciating the resources deserving of recognition.
-- Added 1 new FAQ.
+- Added 2 new FAQs.

 <br>